Shlayne/OLCTemplate/README.md

-# ProjectTemplate
+# OLCTemplate

-My template for creating visual studio solutions and projects.
+My template for creating simple projects using a modified version of the [OneLoneCoder Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine).